 With the growing popularity of active adult living, many builders have begun developing age-restricted communities.
-Yet when homebuyers start their search, they are likely to notice that there are a few builders whose names come up again and again.
-Two of these top brands are public, three are family owned and, while they each have their own take on active adult living, they all have been successful homebuilders for several decades.
+When homebuyers start their search, they are likely to notice that there are a few builders whose names come up again and again.
+Two of these top brands are public, three are family owned, and while they each have their own take on active adult living, they all have been successful homebuilders for several decades.

 K. Hovnanian Homes

 Since Kevork S. Hovnanian began his company in 1959, K. Hovnanian Homes has prided itself on building quality homes ranging from affordable condos to luxurious single-family estates.
 With its line of Four Seasons active adult communities, the company offers older adults a whole lifestyle including resort-style amenities and varied social opportunities.